-This memorial website was created in the memory of our loved one, MR. JUSTICE GEORGE MILLS-ODOI C.o.v who was born in Ghana on June 29, 1916 at James Town British Accra.
-His father was William Hudson Odoi and his mother Sarah Naa Oyoe Mills, both of blesses memeory.
+This memorial website was created in the memory of our loved one, MR. JUSTICE GEORGE MILLS-ODOI C.o.V. who was born in Ghana on June 29, 1916 at James Town British Accra.
+His father was William Hudson Odoi and his mother Sarah Naa Oyoe Mills, both of blessed memory.
 He was the last of nine children, all male.

-1923-1933:- He attended Accra Royal School where he passed the seventh standard examination with distinction.
-He belonged to that rapidly diminishing class of antediluvian Gold Coasters who started elementary schooling wearing cloth tied round their necks as uniform.
+1923-1933:- He attended Accra Royal School where he passed the Standard Seven examination with distinction.
+He belonged to that rapidly diminishing class of antediluvian Gold Coasters who started elementary school wearing cloth tied round their necks as uniform.

-1935-1947:- He was an accomlished footballer during his youthful days.
+1935-1947:- He was an accomplished footballer during his youthful days.
 He played for the Energetics Football Team in 1934 and for Accra Standfast from 1935 to 1947.
-In 1935 and 1937 he played for the nation against Nigeria acquitting himself on both occassions.
+In 1935 and 1937 he played for the nation against Nigeria acquitting himself on both occasions.

 Like another son of James Town, Mr. Attoh Okine, he was known as the goal merchant during his football days.
 With this background, it came as no surprise to his friends when he was later appointed Football coach to the Asante Kotoko Football club from 1951 to 1952.

 1947-1951: In 1947, he resigned from the civil service and proceeded to the United Kingdom where he enrolled as a student at the Middle Temple.
-He persued his studies with single minded devotion and was called to the Bar on the 26th of January, 1951.
-He returned home directly and was enrolled as Barrister and Solicitor of the Supreme Court of Justice in March, 1951.
+He pursued his studies with single-minded devotion and was called to the Bar on the 26th of January 1951.
+He returned home directly and was enrolled as Barrister and Solicitor of the Supreme Court of Justice in March 1951.